 Workers’ Compensation in Georgia Pays Two-Thirds

-There is a limit to the amount of money you can receive through workers’ comp.
-If you are unable to work because of your injuries for at least seven days, workers’ comp should provide two-thirds of the weekly wage you were making before your accident.
-This falls under your temporary total disability benefits through workers’ comp.
+According to workers’ compensation law, there is a limit to the amount of money you can receive from a claim.
+If your injuries prevent you from working for at least seven days, temporary total disability benefits should provide two-thirds of the weekly wage you were making before your accident.

-- Although the rule is two-thirds of your regular weekly wage, benefits cap at $675 per week (as of July 1, 2019) no matter how much more you were making before.
+- Although the rule is two-thirds of your regular weekly wage, benefits are capped at $675 per week, no matter how much more you made before you were injured.

-- If you’re unable to work for 21 days straight, you will also receive payment for those first seven days you were disabled.
+- If you cannot work for 21 days straight, you will also receive payment for the first seven days you were disabled.

 - You can’t receive temporary disability payments for longer than 400 weeks unless you have a catastrophic injury.
-(Catastrophic injuries may qualify you for life-long benefits.)
+If you’ve suffered a catastrophic injury, you may qualify for life-long benefits.

 - You will continue receiving two-thirds of your full salary until you’ve reached maximum medical improvement (MMI), which is the point where your condition has improved as much as it possibly can with treatment.